A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: The Structure of O(1,3) The Structure of the Entire Lorentz Group

-If in one frame we have a particle traveling along the $x$ axis with velocity $\beta = v/c$, we may transform our coordinates to a co-moving frame by application of the boost $B(\beta) = e^{\omega K_x}$, where $\omega = \operatorname{arctanh}(\beta)$ is the rapidity, and $K_x$ is the relevant generator of boosts defined in Appendix~(\ref{sec:AutLor}).
-Under either a parity inversion or time reflection of this setup, the velocity will be reversed,\footnote{Note that $\operatorname{arctanh}$ is an odd function.} and so the correct boost to enter the co-moving frame after either reflection will be given via $B(-\beta) = e^{-\omega K_x}$.
-Of course, if one boosts first, and then reflects, it is not different than reflecting first, and boosting in the reversed direction after.
+The interaction of boosts and rotations with the basic spacetime reflections is mostly straightforward.
+Suppose in one frame we have a particle traveling along the $x$ axis with velocity $\beta = v/c$; we may transform our coordinates to a co-moving frame by application of the boost $B(\beta) = e^{\omega K_x}$, where $\omega = \operatorname{arctanh}(\beta)$ is the rapidity, and $K_x$ is the relevant generator of boosts defined in Appendix~(\ref{sec:AutLor}).
+Under either a parity inversion or time reversal of this setup, the velocity of the reflected system will be reversed compared to the original, and so the correct boost to enter the co-moving frame after either reflection will be given via $B(-\beta) = e^{-\omega K_x}$.
+Of course, if one boosts first, and then reflects, it is the same as reflecting first and then boosting in the reversed direction.
 This can be phrased via commutation relations:

-All this is merely stating that we know from the velocity dependence of boosts, under a spacial or temporal reflection, the boost parameter will pick up a sign.
-In the representation theoretic language introduced above, we would say boost parameters (rapidities, velocities etc.) are charged under the $PT$ representation of the reflection group.\footnote{This point of view is further defended in Sec.~(\ref{subsubsec:LorGenRep}).} With an understanding of how $\mathcal{P}$ and $\mathcal{T}$ interact with boosts, one may be curious about rotations.
-To make some vector co-linear with a specified axis, suppose we act with some rotation matrix.
-After this we may apply a time reversal or parity reflection.
-It is straightforward to convince oneself that were we to reflect in either time or space first, the rotation matrix required to end up in the same state resulting from the original order of operations, is simply the rotation matrix we started with.\footnote{If the vector is odd under $\mathcal{T}$, only the application the same rotation matrix will make it so that time-reflection followed by rotation agrees with rotation followed by time-reflection.
-If the vector is odd under $\mathcal{P}$, any plane of rotation will have both axes flipped, and so can be understood to have merely been rotated through $\pi$, and $2D$ rotations in the plane commute.
-If the vector is even under either reflection, the commutation is trivial.} This can also be understood via commutation relations:
+That is to say under a spacial or temporal reflection the boost parameter will pick up a sign, just as a velocity will.
+In the language introduced above, we would say boost parameters (rapidities, velocities etc.) are charged under the $PT$ representation of the reflection group.
+With an understanding of how $\mathcal{P}$ and $\mathcal{T}$ interact with boosts, next we turn to rotations.
+It turns out rotations commute with parity and time reversal.
+As a generic example, suppose one hopes to make some vector co-linear with a specified target direction, via a rotation.
+In 3D any rotation can be understood as a rotation in a single plane, i.e. around a single axis; the plane in this case is the span of the original vector and the target direction.
+If the vector is odd under $\mathcal{T}$, the negation of the vector and the target vector is equivalent to a rotation by $\pi$ in that plane, and all rotations in the plane commute.
+If the vector is odd under $\mathcal{P}$, the plane of rotation will have both axes flipped, which once again may be understood as a rotation through $\pi$.
+If the vector is even under either reflection, the commutation is trivial.
+Written in the same form as the above, we have: